MattMur/rdio-spotify-artistfollow/readme.md

 4. Run "npm install"
 5. Run "node artistmatch"

-A web page should appear from Rdio asking if you trust this app.
+~~A web page should appear from Rdio asking if you trust this app.
 Click accept.
 Shortly after the script will run and a new webpage will return with all the follow widgets embeded.
-Let the clicking ensue.
+Let the clicking ensue. ~~

+`Update`: After authenticating the script should now automatically follow all artists from Rdio.